tilt-dev/company/product-development/README.md

 don't want to work on, but in those cases we should explicitly call out that this is happening and why.

+### DRIs

+Each epic's assigned team has a [DRI](https://medium.com/@mmamet/directly-responsible-individuals-f5009f465da4), set by Nick.

+The DRI is responsible for:
+- maintaining the epic state, description, and attached stories updated as the single source of truth of overall work status
+- reducing scope if additional work is discovered
+- driving the epic to completion

+The acceptance criteria sections are _especially critical_, including presenting the problem and final implementation in the [weekly epics meeting](#weekly-epics-meeting).

 ### Starting an Epic

-When you're ready to start an epic, it should be clear which epic to start work on -- it's the highest-priority backlog epic assigned to you.

-Move it into the `In Progress` state.
+The DRI moves the epic into the `In Progress` state.

 ## How an Epic Progresses